jelmersnoeck/mondo-email-receiver/README.md

 We handle this by looking if there are available attachments and if so, replace them by their base64 value in the HTML output.

+## Webhook

+You can configure a webhook to receive the email data (see the email package).